 - 2 honeynut squash halved lengthwise

-- 4 teaspoon butter divided
+- 4 teaspoons butter divided

 - ¼ teaspoon salt